 Until the release of Vue 3, we want to collect all valuable infos and resources in this article for you, so you'll be up-to-date.

-There's currently no official release date, but the roadmap currently shows the alpha is planned for the end of Q4 2019 and an official release in Q1 2020.
+There's currently no official release date, but the roadmap currently shows the official release is planned in Q1 2020.